Bah Ndaw: Transitional interim president

 On 21 September 2020, after the coup d'état a few weeks before, Ndaw was named president by a group of 17 electors.
 Assimi Goïta was appointed vice president.
 Their interim government was scheduled to preside over a period of 18 months after the 2020 Malian coup d'état.
 A spokesperson for political-religious leader Mahmoud Dicko praised his nomination as president.
 Leaders of the M5-RFP, active since the 2020 Malian protests, also signalled support.

 Ndaw was inaugurated on 25 September.
+Upon becoming president, he refused to grant his wife the title of First Lady to prevent family members from being involved in public affairs.
 After officially assuming office Ndaw stated he would fight against corruption, electoral fraud and to respect previously made international agreements.
 He also indicated that he would continue the fight against terrorist forces and prevent abuse of civilians by the Malian armed forces.

 Following Ndaw's inauguration, Jean-Claude Brou, the President of Economic Community of West African States (ECOWAS) Commission, stated that ECOWAS would only lift the embargo against Mali if a civilian Prime Minister was appointed by Ndaw.
 On 27 September Ndaw named Moctar Ouane as Prime Minister.

+While he was president tensions were high between his government and the military since the handover of power in September.
+This led to rebel soldiers arresting Keïta and Cissé at gunpoint.
+The opposition M5 movement, which had spearheaded the 2020 Malian protests against Keïta, publicly called for the interim government to be dissolved and replaced with a "more legitimate" one.
+On 14 May, the government announced plans for a new, "broad-based" cabinet.

 On 24 May 2021, Ndaw and Ouane were detained by the military and taken to Kati military base nearby Malian capital Bamako.
 The next day, the UN Secretary-General António Guterres called for their immediate release.
 On 26 May, Ndaw announced his resignation.

+Post-presidency (2021-present)

 On 27 August 2021, Ndaw was released from house arrest.
+An international committee, which included representatives of ECOWAS and the African Union, had pushed for the authorities to release Ndaw and Ouane from house arrest, and welcomed the decision to do so in a statement.